Practicing since 1997

 Dr. Waltsak previously worked at Oxford as a kennel attendant in her high school days, and enjoys the opportunity to return to where her veterinary career began.

-When not working, she enjoys spending time with her daughter, her husband (also a veterinarian), and their two rescue dogs, a lab mix and a Pudelpointer.
-Dr. Waltsak is a devoted K-State and Green Bay Packers football fan.
+When not at work, she's usually spending time with her 2 kids, her husband (also a veterinarian) and their 2 dogs, a Dachsund and a Pudelpointer.
+They enjoy travel, outdoor activities, and cheering on their favorite football teams.

 Kansas State University